qfishpear/fishrss/README-en.md

 In a word, this script monitors new torrent files in `source_dir`, save the ones that fullfills given conditions to `dest_dir`, and spend the tokens according to the torrent size limit.

 ### Warning
-* It will increase latency comparing to the raw
+* Filtering will slightly increase latency comparing to the raw irssi-autodl and might have influence on the behavior.
 * It won't check if your tokens are used up.
 If tokens are used up, it will still let the torrent downloaded.
 So keep an eye on how many tokens are left.

 ### Configuration